hazelcast/hazelcast-jet/site/website/blog/2020-10-06-enabling-full-text-search.md

 then evenly distributed across all nodes and the mapping operation parallelized.

-Our visit record contains the pet id but not the owner id, in such case, so we don’t have a single grouping key for all records.
-There are two options:
+Our visit record contains the pet ID but not the owner ID, in such case, so we don’t have a single grouping key for all records.
+There are two
+options:

 * perform the stateful mapping globally, which has the advantage of having a single state - the joining logic is simpler and the pipeline more straightforward.
-The obvious disadvantage is that such a solution is not scalable because the state may not fit onto a single member or it cannot be performed by a single thread;
+The obvious disadvantage is that such a solution is not scalable because the state may not fit onto a single member and must be performed by a single thread;

-* create two separate mapping steps - one grouped on the owner id and the other on the pet id.
+* create two separate mapping steps - one grouped on the owner ID and the other on the pet ID.
 This is a trade-off between simplicity and scalability.

 There are several observations which hold for both implementations:

-* the mapping state must cover all data from the beginning, there might be a domain-specific rule that would allow eviction of old items;
+* the mapping state must cover all data from the beginning, unless there is a domain-specific rule that would allow eviction of old items;

-* the records might arrive in any order, even if there is an FK between the records in the database, the order is not guaranteed, this is a property of CDC.
+* the records might arrive in any order, even if there is a foreign key between the records in the database, the order is not guaranteed, this is a property of CDC.

-* once the object is emitted from the join step it must not be modified, otherwise the later stages might see it in inconsistent state, causing issues which are hard to debug.
+* once the object is emitted from the join step, it must not be modified, otherwise the later stages might see it in inconsistent state, causing issues which are hard to debug.
 We make defensive copies to avoid this.

 Go to
 [Github](https://github.com/hazelcast-demos/pet-clinic-index-job/blob/master/src/main/java/org/example/jet/petclinic/JoiningState.java#L11)